Skip to main content

 During hot weather, more people cool off in and around bodies of water.
 Learn how to keep yourself and others safe in and around water by reviewing Water Safety tips provided by the Commonwealth at https://www.mass.gov/water-safety.

-• All Swim: Daily 11 a.m. -7 p.m.
+• Regular hours: Daily from 11 a.m. to 7 p.m.

-• Lap Swim Only: Mondays, Wednesdays, and Fridays 9-11 a.m.
+• Lap swim: Mondays, Wednesdays, and Fridays from 9 to 11 a.m.

-• Ginny Smithers Pool (5 Cherry St.)
+Ginny Smithers Pool - 5 Cherry Street

 With access to the Green Line and other public transportation, you can also visit nearby communities that offer water features or pools: